-- a) Overtime shall be kept to a minimum and should not form a regular part of the work schedule. - b) Overtime, when necessary, shall be distributed as fairly as possible amongst those Instructors regularly performing the work. - c) Upon request from the Department Chair or Program Coordinator, Instructors may be required to work overtime.
+- 6.2 Overtime work, to qualify for compensation (wages or lieu time), must represent a genuine and immediate need and must be authorized prior to commencement of such work. - a) Overtime shall be kept to a minimum and should not form a regular part of the work schedule. - b) Overtime, when necessary, shall be distributed as fairly as possible amongst those Instructors regularly performing the work. - c) At the request from the CCD, and upon approval of the Dean, Instructors may be asked to work overtime.
 Such a request shall take into consideration any prior personal commitments that the Instructor may have made. - d) Work within one hour of an Instructor's regular quitting time is not considered overtime.
 If an Instructor is requested to work more than one hour, then the overtime will be considered to have started at the Instructor's normal quitting time. - e) Overtime is calculated on a weekly basis not daily.
-Only hours worked in excess of 44 hours/week will be paid at the rate of time and one-half. - f) Instructors may accumulate overtime on the basis of 1:1 and take time off in lieu of pay.
-Instructors may not bank more than 40 hours and must use them at a time mutually agreeable with the Department Chair or Program Coordinator.
-Once an Instructor has reached this limit of 40 banked hours, any remaining overtime the Instructor works will be paid at the rate of time and one-half.
+Only hours worked in excess of forty-four (44) hours/week will be paid at the rate of time-and-one-half. - f) Instructors may accumulate overtime on the basis of 1:1 and take time off in lieu of pay.
+Instructors may not bank more than forty (40) hours and must use them at a time mutually agreeable with the CCD.
+Once an Instructor has reached this limit of forty (40) banked hours, any remaining overtime the Instructor works will be paid at the rate of time-and-one-half, but only if preapproved by the Dean.